Honey, I shrunk the hypothesis space (through logical preprocessing): Conclusions and Limitations

 \paragraph{Noisy BK} We assume that the BK is noiseless, i.e. if a fact is true in the BK then it is meant to be true.
 Handling noisy BK is an open challenge \cite{ilpintro} that is beyond the scope of this paper.

 \paragraph{Efficiency} \name{} brute-force builds templates to find unsatisfiable and implication reducible rules.
-However, we think that certain rules have more impact in shrinking the hypothesis space.
+However, we think that certain rules have a more significant impact on shrinking the hypothesis space.
 Future work should, therefore, explore ways of ordering the templates to quickly find the most impactful rules.

+\begin{acks} Andrew Cropper and Filipe Gouveia were supported by the EPSRC fellowship (\emph{EP/V040340/1}).
+David M. Cerna was supported by the Czech Science Foundation Grant 22-06414L and Cost Action CA20111 EuroProofNet. \end{acks}